|

 response to the merchant’s query.

-If the I-AVS response is “yes”,
+3. If the I-AVS response is “yes”,

 then the transaction is executed.
-On
+On the other hand,

-the other hand, if the response is “no”,
+if the response is “no”,

-then the merchant can deny the
+then the merchant can deny the transaction.

 transaction.

-response from the I-AVS Service
+Note that if the I-AVS Service Provider’s

 transaction.